Billwilliams1952/PiCameraApp/README.md

 While developing a camera interface to a 32x32 RGB matrix, I was constantly programming the Picamera in code to test options.
 I decided to develop a GUI that provides an interface to all of the Picamera's API.
 Since I haven't done much GUI programming in Linux, I used the Tkinter API.

-Note: I am an old (old, old, old, ..., so very old) Windows programmer going back to the days of Windows 2.1.
-The Python language is new to me, so please forgive unintentional (or blatant) misuses of the API.
+Note: I am an old (old, old, old, ..., so very old) Windows programmer going back to the days of Windows 2.1 (Petzold).
+Both the Python language as well as Linux on the Raspberry Pi are new to me, so please forgive unintentional (or blatant) misuses of the API or Python coding 'standards'.

 #Installation

 Download the Source directory and execute PiCameraApp.py.
-Under Wheezy, you must run as *root* in order to access the GPIO on the PiCamera.
-If you are not running as *root*, then the LED interface is disabled.
+Under Wheezy, you must run as **root** in order to access the GPIO on the PiCamera.
+If you are not running as **root**, then the LED interface is disabled.

 <<TODO>> create a setup/install procedure; i.e., setup.py.